chazeldred55-code/thedjangoblog/README.md

 ### Target Audience

 - Users who want to create and participate in online discussions
-- Users familiar with forum or Reddit-style layouts
+- Users familiar with Reddit or forum-style platforms
 - Users accessing the application on desktop or mobile devices

 ### User Stories